jon-cook1/BlackJackAI/README.md

 ## About The Project

 The bot starts with a 50/50 chance of hitting or standing.
 As it plays, it slightly adjusts these chances based on whether it wins or loses, simulating a very basic form of learning.
+I intend to revist this project in April 2024 when I complete my Artificial Neural Networks and Deep Learning course.

 ## Contributing